netdata/netdata/collectors/systemd-journal.plugin/README.md

 sudo adduser --system --home /run/systemd --no-create-home --disabled-login --group systemd-journal-upload
 ```

-4.[With SSL] _On each client/host;_ Navigate under the folder you placed the certificates, copy them into the expected locations (by the `systemd-journal-upload` service)
+4. [With SSL] _On each client/host;_ Navigate under the folder you placed the certificates, copy them into the expected locations (by the `systemd-journal-upload` service)

 ```sh